msjimc/AgileStructure/program/README.md

 Figure 3

-When you double click on the AgileStructure.exe file you'll get a warning message and click on the 'Run  anyway' option(Figure 4)
+When you double click on the AgileStructure.exe file you'll get a warning message, click on the 'Run  anyway' option(Figure 4)

 ![figure 4](images/figure4.jpg)